kbase/relation_engine/api/README.md

 The docker image is pushed to Docker Hub when new commits are made to master.
 The script that runs when pushing to docker hub is found in `hooks/build`.

+Alternatively, set the image name in `scripts/local-build.sh` and run it to build and deploy locally, which may be a lot faster.

 ## Project anatomy

 * Source code is in `./src`